seeemilyplay/sayvd-client/README.txt

 2) Clone the repos from git, and cd into the sayvd-client directory

+3) Install dependencies

+$ npm install

-3) Run
+4) Run server

-$ node static_server.js
+$ node server.js

-4) Open a browser and go to http://localhost:8888
+4) Open a browser and go to http://localhost:5000

 To run the Sayvd client in an Android emulator in Eclipse: